uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	-In line 126 we create a variable to save the total cost of the combinations between suppliers,retailers and cross-dock facilities.

-	-Between lines 128 to 138, we transform the loads into amount of trucks that we are going to use for each option.
+	-Between lines 128 and 138, we transform the loads into amount of trucks that we are going to use for each option.

-	-Between lines 141 to 155, we iterate over the three dictionaries with trucks and cost information to calculate the total cost of the proposed  	 	 solution.
+	-Between lines 141 and 155, we iterate over the three dictionaries with truck and cost information to calculate the total cost of the proposed  	 	 solution.

 	-Between lines 161 and 168, if the proposed solution is better than the current best solution, we assign to the best performance dictionaries the 	 	 right information, and we keep the cross-dock assignment from the start to iterate again.